 iThenticate is an automated tool that allows users to more easily and quickly:

 - Identify issues with verbatim copied material that hasn't been cited and quoted

 - Teach proper citing, quoting, paraphrasing, and summarizing methods while documents are still in draft stage.

 Any student who has been away from academia for a few years may have forgotten some of the attribution norms and rules.
 Still, all NPS students are responsible for producing classwork and theses that are free of plagiarism, whether intentional or unintentional.

-Few faculty members have used TII.
-When used infrequently, TII takes more time and effort to use.
+Few faculty members have used iThenticate.
+When used infrequently, iThenticate takes more time and effort to use.
 Faculty members are especially strapped for time.

 Thesis processors and writing coaches are trained on how to coach students to properly cite, quote, and paraphrase.
-Most of them also use TII often enough to maintain efficiencies and proficiency.
-Finally, members of our team share template explanations, emails, and “best practices,” so as to standardize requirements and resource availability across the school.
+Most of them also use iThenticate often enough to maintain proficiency.
+Finally, members of our team share template explanations, emails, and "best practices," so as to standardize requirements and resource availability across the school.